 Some pieces of music change time signatures at various places throughout the piece.
 This is not a new idea although we see more of it in music coming from 1900s ‘classical’ composers than in early classical music.

 The two most popular and well-known pieces with changing time signatures are undoubtedly Leonard Bernstein’s America from West Side Story, and Ron Goodwin’s theme from 633 Squadron.
 They both use alternating bars of 6/8 and 3/4 to create the well-known, pulsating rhythm.
-And even though this is a combination of two time signatures, it’s a very easy and natural rhythm to sing.
-Here’s the first couple of bars of America:
+And even though this is a combination of two-time signatures, it’s a very easy and natural rhythm to sing.
+Here are the first couple of bars of America:

 To indicate a change of time signature in a piece of music, you simply write the new time signature at the beginning of a bar, as above.
 Once a time signature has been written, it’s assumed that all following bars have that time signature.

 When a time change occurs at the beginning of a new line (or stave as they say in music land), it is also written at the end of the previous stave.
 You can see just such an example in the Brassed Off example.

 Many composers write music in what we call odd time signatures, the most common of which are 5/4 and 7/4.
 A handful of pop hits have taken up the challenge including Peter Gabriel’s Solsbury Hill in 7/4 and Jethro Tull’s Living in the Past in 5/4.